 Section 106 Consultation.
 In 2020, at the beginning of the EIS process, the DAF initiated Section 106 consultation with the Guam SHPO.
-After the strategic pause between 2022 and 2023, the DAF determined that Section 106 compliance could be accomplished following the processes within the existing 2008 JRM Programmatic Agreement.
-Prior to additional surveys, construction, or data recovery of NRHP-eligible sites within the North Ramp area, the DAF will submit archaeological work plans to the Guam SHPO for survey and/or data recovery of areas within the APE in compliance with Stipulation VII.B.1(a) and VII.B.1(b) of the 2008 JRM Programmatic Agreement (see Appendix C for a summary of compliance actions and cultural resources reports).
+After the strategic pause between 2022 and 2023, the DAF determined that Section 106 compliance could be accomplished following the processes within the existing 2008 JRM PA.
+Prior to additional surveys, construction, or data recovery of NRHP-eligible sites within the North Ramp or MSA-1 project areas, the DAF will submit archaeological work plans to the Guam SHPO for survey and/or data recovery of areas within the APE in compliance with Stipulation VII.B.1(a) and VII.B.1(b) of the 2008 JRM PA (see Appendix C for a summary of compliance actions in support of this undertaking, in addition to the 2008 PA).